LAA’s headline intentions for legal aid contracts from April 2018

 The LAA has published today its intentions for the tendering processes for Civil legal aid contracts from April 2018.

-This is a summary of the Legal Aid Agency’s (LAA) headline document can be downloaded from the LAA’s website or by clicking the below link:
+This is a summary of the Legal Aid Agency’s (LAA) headline document can be downloaded from the LAA’s website.

 Face to face services